The fund behind the effort

 More About Us

-We offer a wide variety of targeted fire safety and burn prevention programs, media awareness alerts, legislative advocacy, and support of burn survivors.
-We are affiliated with the Burn Prevention Network.
+Fire safety and burn prevention programs, media awareness alerts, legislative advocacy and the support of burn survivors are all vital to the mission.